WELCOME TO ROOM 221!!!!!

 Literacy is taught to both seventh and eighth grade students in Room 221, a Resource Room Literacy class.
 Literacy is the ability to communicate our thoughts and ideas in written form.
 In our world today, we need to be able to listen, speak, read and write clearly in order to succeed at any job.

-The curriculum developed for our middle level learners exposes them to a variety of types, or genres, of reading and writing.
-Looping with the students- that is teaching a group of students in seventh and then again in eighth grade, provides the opportunity to identify the specific strengths and weaknesses of the students in the program.
-That curriculum can be acessed by visiting MSAD 49 Special Education LA Curriculum.doc .
-The curriculum is a general guide; students focus more time on those areas that require more intense study.
+Our middle level learners in the resource rooms are exposed to a variety of types, or genres, of reading and writing.
+Looping with the students- that is teaching a group of students in seventh and then again in eighth grade, provides the opportunity to identify and then remediate the specific strengths and weaknesses of the students in the program.
+That collection of goals can be acessed by visiting MSAD 49 Special Education LA Curriculum.doc .
+This is a general guide; students focus more time on those areas that require more intense study.
 The curriculum is based on the Common Core of Learning English Language Arts Standards, those skills that have been determined to be essential to success in all academic areas.
 Those Common Core Standards essential to Literacy can be viewed by connecting to: The Common Core Standards web site.

 Students work on basic reading skills in order to develop understanding, or comprehension of written materials.
 Learners read a variety of Literature which is appropriate for their reading level and interesting to students at the middle school age.
 Seventh graders spend a quarter each reading realistic fiction, science fiction, classics, poetry, and biographies.
 Eighth graders read autobiography, historical fiction, children's literature, and books of their choice.